 In the Volunteer Spotlight we aim to recognize a Youth Service, Inc. volunteer making an impact in the communities we serve.
-This spotlight is on Kien Nguyen, who volunteers at Youth Emergency Service.
+Kien Nguyen volunteers at Youth Emergency Service.

 Q: Tell us a little bit about yourself and your background.